openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

 rules to allow each new member of the cluster.

-The code is similar to the above example of :command:`security-group-rule-create`.
+The code is similar to the above example of :command:`neutron security-group-rule-create`.
 To use RemoteGroup, specify :option:`--remote-group-id` instead of :option:`--remote-ip-prefix`.
 For example: